WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - We do not store any personally identifiable information.
 Moreover, our trustless software architecture prevents us from gathering this information in the first place.
 - A transaction fee is only charged by the service provider for CoinJoin transactions.
-- We only provide written support, and NEVER ask for recovery words, passwords or similar security critical information.
+- We only provide written support, and NEVER ask for recovery words, passphrases or similar security critical information.

 Read the whole document of [terms and conditions, privacy policy, and legal statement here](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi/Legal/Assets/LegalDocumentsWw2.txt)